zhaojiqiao/tilelang-npu/examples/deepseek_mla/README.md

 ## Introduction to MLA

 DeepSeek's MLA (Multi-Head Latent Attention) is a novel attention mechanism known for its hardware efficiency and significant improvements in model inference speed.
+Several deep learning compilers (such as [Triton](https://github.com/triton-lang/triton)) and libraries (such as [FlashInfer](https://github.com/flashinfer-ai/flashinfer)) have developed their own implementations of MLA.
 In February 2025, [FlashMLA](https://github.com/deepseek-ai/FlashMLA) was open-sourced on GitHub.
 FlashMLA utilizes [CUTLASS](https://github.com/NVIDIA/cutlass) templates and incorporates optimization techniques from [FlashAttention](https://github.com/Dao-AILab/flash-attention), achieving impressive performance.
-Subsequently, various deep learning compilers (such as [Triton](https://github.com/triton-lang/triton)) and libraries (such as [FlashInfer](https://github.com/flashinfer-ai/flashinfer)) have released their own MLA implementations.

 ## Benchmark Results